Improvised vehicle armour

 Improvised vehicle armour is a form of vehicle armour consisting of protective materials added to a vehicle such as a car, truck, or tank in an irregular and extemporized fashion using available materials.
 Typically, improvised armour is added in the field and it was not originally part of the design, an official up-armour kit, nor centrally planned and distributed.
-Improvised armour is used to protect occupants from small arms, crew-served weapons, and artillery (or tank gun) fire, and mines.
+Improvised armour is used to protect occupants from small arms, crew-served weapons, artillery (or tank gun) fire, and anti-tank mines.
 Improvised additions have included metal plate, scrap metal, sandbags, concrete, wood, and, since at least the 2000s, Kevlar.
 These materials vary widely in their ballistic protection.

 Improvised vehicle armour has appeared on the battlefield for as long as vehicles have been used in combat.
 Though usually used in military or conflict contexts, improvised vehicle armour has also been used in non-combat contexts, such as to protect the vehicles of strikebreakers.

+History

 World War I

 The first armoured cars to see combat in World War I were entirely improvised, although this soon changed as the war continued.
 A few were used by the Belgian Army during the German invasion.
 The British Royal Naval Air Service received reports of this and converted some of their own cars.
 Improvised conversion continued until December 1914 when the first standardized design entered service.
 The British Royal Naval Air Service in Dunkirk sent teams in cars to find and rescue downed reconnaissance pilots in the battle areas.
-They mounted machine guns on them and as these excursions became increasingly dangerous, they improvised boiler plate armouring on the vehicles provided by a local shipbuilder.
+They mounted machine guns on them and as these excursions became increasingly dangerous, they improvised boiler plate armouring on the vehicles using metal provided by a local shipbuilder.